 The scheme is first and foremost a competition, with awards given to companies for Most Innovative Idea and Best Overall Company.
 Taking part in the scheme requires commitment to at least one meeting per week with the Young Enterprise advisors and Link Teachers and also a meeting during the school week with Company members only.

-Despite the economic doom and gloom, the Sixth Form Young Enterprise companies have all proved their professionalism as well as their financial and business acumen with recent successes.
+Tormead’s Sixth Form Young Enterprise companies have a history of doing very well, proving their professionalism as well as their financial and business acumen with recent successes.